College Admission Essays Made Easy: Everything You Need to Complete Authentic Personal Essays

 This is a very simple, human moment--one that is completely her own and will remind many people of their own grandparents or other wise and beloved elders.
 These very unique personal moments are the heart of great essays.
 You don't have to show superpowers; you don't have to prove anything; you just have to go back into your memory and talk about the events that have shaped you into who you are today.

 How can I use stories to make great essay topics?

 The best essays are often built around defining moments, ones that reveal something important about who you are now.
 So our coach with the story about her grandmother and baking soda actually became an artist.
 That day she felt a bit sick, she noticed those watercolor paintings in her grandmother's kitchen and asked her grandmother about them.
 Her grandmother had gone to art school, and those were her paintings.
 She'd given up making art to become an art teacher.
 Later, she taught her granddaughter how to paint and how to throw a pot on a wheel and fire it in the kiln.

 When you're ready to get started, head on over to our free StoryBuilder, where you'll complete the whole process, end-to-end, with our proven, award-winning software and self-paced courses.
-You can also work on your essays live with Story2 coaches and get your questions answered in real time in our Essay Essentials, Personal Statement, and editing bootcamps.

 Which Common App prompt should I pick?

 Most students find the first prompt easiest, and college admissions readers say it's the one students succeed with most often.
 And that one is the one most obviously based in storytelling; we recommend you start there!